lawrencewoodman/rulehunter/README.md

   hasHeader: true
   # What separator the CSV file is using
   separator:  ","
-# The names of the fields to be used by rulehuntersrv
+# The names of the fields to be used by rulehunter
 fieldNames:
   - group
   - district